true-2-wild/wlibrary/README.md

 To create a navbar, create a div element and give it the class of nav-bar.
 For each item in the navbar, create an anchor tag with the class nav-bar-item.
 If you wnat a larger link, you can put it in the top of your div.
 It should be and anchor tag with the class homepage-link.

+If you want to check out the css I wrote for this project, you can find it [here](https://true-2-wild/wlibrary/css/styles.css)

 To get this to work, you must include this link in the head section of your document.

 ```html